Complex and Adaptive Dynamical Systems: A Primer: Environmental Model Building

 The XOR problem is not linearly decomposable, i.e.\ there are no constants $a,b,c$ such that

 and this is why the XOR problem serves as a benchmark for neural prediction tasks.
 Input sequences like

 are presented to the network with the caveat that the network does not know when an XOR-triple starts.
-A typical result is shown in Fig.\ \ref{cogSys_fig_temporal_XOR}.
-Two out of three prediction results are random, as expected but every third prediction is quite good.
+A typical result is shown in Fig.~\ref{cogSys_fig_temporal_XOR}.
+Two out of three prediction results are random, as expected but every third prediction is quite good.\enlargethispage*{10pt}

-\underline{\bf Time horizon}\\ Temporal prediction tasks may vary in complexity depending on the time scale $\tau$ characterizing the duration of the temporal dependencies in the input data $\vec x(t)$.
-A well known example is the Markov process. \begin{quotation}
+\runinhead{The Time Horizon} Temporal prediction tasks may vary in complexity depending on the time scale $\tau$ characterizing the duration of the temporal dependencies in the input data $\veci x(t)$.
+A well known example is the Markov process.

-\underline{\sl Markov assumption}\\ The distribution of possible $\vec x(t)$ depends only on the value of the input at the previous time-step, $\vec x(t-1)$. \end{quotation} For Markovian-type inputs the time correlation length of the input data is one, $\tau=1$.
-For the temporal XOR problem $\tau=2$.
-The simple recurrent network is able to handle time correlations length of, in principle, arbitrary size.
+\begin{quotation}{\it The Markov Assumption.\enspace} The distribution of possible $\veci x(t)$ depends only on the value of the input at the previous time step, $\veci x(t-1)$. \end{quotation} For Markovian-type inputs the time correlation length of the input data is {1;} $\tau=1$.
+For the temporal XOR problem $\tau=2$. {In principle, the simple recurrent network is able to handle time correlations of arbitrary length}.
 It has been tested with respect to the temporal XOR and to a letter-in-a-word prediction task.
-The performance of the network in terms of the accuracy of the prediction results is however expected to deteriorate with increasing $\tau$.
+The performance of the network in terms of the accuracy of the prediction results{, however, is} expected to deteriorate with increasing $\tau$.

-\subsection{Universal prediction tasks}
+\subsection{Universal Prediction Tasks}

-\underline{\bf Time series analysis}\\ The Elman simple recurrent network is an example of a neural network layout suitable for time series analysis.
-Given a series of vectors
+\runinhead{Time Series Analysis} The Elman simple recurrent network is an example of a neural network layout {that is} suitable for time series analysis.
+Given a series of~vectors

-one might be interested in forecasting $\vec x(t+1)$ when $\vec x(t),\ \vec x(t-1),\dots$ are known.
-Time series analysis is very important for a wide range of applications and a plethora of specialized algorithms have been developed.

-\underline{\bf State space models}\\ Time series generated from physical processes can be described by `state space models'.
-The daily temperature in Frankfurt is a complex function of the weather dynamics, which contains a huge state space of (mostly) un-observable variables.
-The task to predict the local temperature just from the knowledge of the history of previous temperature readings constitutes a time series analysis task.
+one might be interested in forecasting $\veci x(t+1)$ when $\veci x(t),\ \veci x(t-1),\ldots$ are known.
+Time series analysis is very important for a wide range of applications and a plethora of specialized algorithms have been developed.\enlargethispage{12pt} \runinhead{State Space Models} Time series generated from physical processes can be described by \qut{state space models}.
+The daily temperature in Frankfurt is a complex function of the weather dynamics, which contains a huge state space of (mostly) unobservable variables.
+The task to predict the local temperature {from only} the knowledge of the history of previous temperature readings constitutes a time series analysis task.

 Quite generally, there are certain deterministic or stochastic processes generating a series